 Suicide isn’t something to be taken lightly.
 In 2019, it was reported that 18.8% of high school students have seriously considered taking their own life, and 9% have attempted before.
 This number has increased by 57.4% since 2007 and appears only to be trending upward.⁴⁶ Attempting suicide once is the most likely risk factor that someone will try again.
 It’s the second leading cause of death in people under 18, and 90% of people who die by suicide have a clinically diagnosable mental illness at their time of death.⁴⁷

-Non-heterosexual youth are at a high risk of suicide death, as one-quarter of 12- to 14-year-olds who die by suicide are LGBT+ but only make up 8% of the population.⁴⁸ Their attempts are almost five times more likely to need medical treatment from poisoning, injury, or overdose.⁴⁹
+Non-heterosexual youth are at a high risk of suicide death, as one-quarter of 12- to 14-year-olds who die by suicide are LGBT+, despite only making up 8% of the population.⁴⁸ Their attempts are almost five times more likely to need medical treatment from poisoning, injury, or overdose.⁴⁹

 Other risk factors that can increase suicidality include: